es2mac/DrillAI/Ideas.md

 - Issue: GameplayController's logic/structure is getting so complicated, bugs creep up
     - The update logic might be improved
+    - May want update quicker than 1 sec, but then clear-line animation may be more of an issue

 - Bug: start new game in the middle of auto play might crash
     - If it doesn't crash, it seems to have hidden bots playing in background

 - There seems to be a subtle bug of timer that's still running through end of game
     - or more specifically, if the game is done, and bot play is clicked again, then click new game, the moves list would be updated to be empty, but I can still click bot play to start playing correctly
     - I think the callback is still called, but there might be a race condition that causes it to not cancel the timer correctly?
 Maybe the stop should be checked more aggressively, at every timer tick?

 - My fancy-looking generator bot doesn't actually make things run on separate threads / concurrently